-From the above examples of the analytic Gaussian transition probabilities, we assume the transition probability to follow a Gaussian distribution $p_{0t}(\mathbf{x}_{t}\vert\mathbf{x}_{0})=\mathcal{N}(\mathbf{x}_{t};\mu(t)\mathbf{x}_{0},\sigma^{2}(t)\mathbf{I})$ of generic $\mu$ and $\sigma$ (see Appendix \ref{sec:transition_probability}) throughout this paper to emphasize the suggested method is applicable for any form of SDE, including VE/VP SDEs.
-With such a Gaussian transtion probability of a generic linear SDE, the denoising NCSN loss reduces to
+where $\beta(t)$ and $g(t)$ are generic $t$-functions.
+Under the linear diffusions, we derive the transition probability to follow a Gaussian distribution $p_{0t}(\mathbf{x}_{t}\vert\mathbf{x}_{0})=\mathcal{N}(\mathbf{x}_{t};\mu(t)\mathbf{x}_{0},\sigma^{2}(t)\mathbf{I})$ for certain $\mu(t)$ and $\sigma(t)$ depending on $\beta(t)$ and $g(t)$, respectively (see Eq. \eqref{eq:appendix_transition_probability} of Appendix \ref{sec:transition_probability}).
+We emphasize that the suggested Soft Truncation is applicable for any SDE of Eq. \eqref{eq:forward_sde}, but we limit our focus to the family of linear SDEs of Eq. \eqref{eq:forward_linear_sde}, particularly VESDE and VPSDE among linear SDEs, to maintain the simplicity.
+With such a Gaussian transtion probability, the denoising NCSN loss with a linear SDE is equivalent to